California Land Buyers

 What are the common closing costs for land sellers in California?

-California is a title company state, where escrow officers manage the transaction.
-Sellers can expect to pay between 6% and 10% of the sale price in total costs, which is significantly higher than neighboring states due to high property values and localized transfer taxes.
-While California is not an attorney closing state, many sellers in complex commercial transactions hire counsel at rates averaging $350 to $500 per hour.
+California is a title and escrow state, where licensed escrow officers coordinate the transaction.
+Sellers can expect to pay between 6% and 10% of the sale price in total costs, which is often higher than neighboring states due to elevated property values and localized transfer taxes.
+While California is not an attorney-closing state, many sellers involved in commercial or development transactions retain counsel at rates averaging $350 to $500 per hour.
+Some professional land buyers structure offers that account for escrow and title costs upfront, simplifying the net calculation for sellers seeking a faster closing.

 Specific costs for 2025 include:

-- Measure ULA (Los Angeles Only): For high-value land sales in the City of Los Angeles, an additional tax of 4% applies to sales over $5.3 million, and 5.5% for sales over $10.6 million (effective July 1, 2025).
+- Measure ULA (Los Angeles Only): For qualifying land sales within the City of Los Angeles, an additional tax of 4% applies to sales over $5.3 million, and 5.5% for sales over $10.6 million (effective July 1, 2025).

 - Title Insurance & Escrow Fees: Sellers customarily pay for the Owner’s Title Policy, which typically costs 0.5% to 1% of the sale price.